jiv-e/preact-widget-boilerplate/README.md

   reducers.js
 ```

-This boilerplate suggests bundling component related files together.
-It means
+This boilerplate suggests bundling related files together around components.
-that Redux actions, reducers and
+It means that Redux actions, reducers and
 [container components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components)
 are in the same folder with the actual presentational component.
 This goes
 against Redux's creator Dan Abrimov's ideas about decoupling state management